 You know what I love most about the milieu?
 The level of our discourse.

 Magpie Killjoy’s lobbed a short trollish broadside at Markets Not Capitalism calling it “racist” and “disgusting.”
-Of course he’s couched his hodgepodge assembly of emotionally-charged misreads with a few notes about how he has no fundamental objection to market anarchism per se and that many of the views inside Markets Not Capitalism are legitimately anarchist, but nuance doesn’t bring the pageviews and rallying the troops against teh ancap scourge–tendrils to be found in your very collective!–does.
+Of course she’s couched her hodgepodge assembly of emotionally-charged misreads with a few notes about how she has no fundamental objection to market anarchism per se and that many of the views inside Markets Not Capitalism are legitimately anarchist, but nuance doesn’t bring the pageviews and rallying the troops against teh ancap scourge–tendrils to be found in your very collective!–does.

-There’s not much to work with here but I’ll throw down for the heck of it, if only because there’s a thread of reasonableness to his objections, however inaccurately they fit his target.
+There’s not much to work with here but I’ll throw down for the heck of it, if only because there’s a thread of reasonableness to her objections, however inaccurately they fit her target.

 We can all agree that any society that allows centralized power is not anarchist.
 But more than that any society that allows power relations in any form, decentralized or not, is not anarchist.
 True anarchists do not even countenance diffuse or interpersonal lines of control, abuse, and constraint.
 Here’s the deal though, the economic realm is but one facet of a society; not every problem can or should be solved within it.
 We draw such distinctions imperfectly, but they can be an extraordinarily good rule of thumb.
 If someone spites you at a party we’d hopefully frown on getting your friends together and burning down their farm.
 The point is it can be a good idea to have social norms that place limits on the community’s purview and delineate appropriate realms of reaction and conflict.
 Sad to say but if someone says something a smidgin racist we shouldn’t necessarily go breaking their kneecaps in response.
 In fact, not to police anyone’s rage, but that’s almost certainly an overreaction that can lead dark places.
 I by no means mean to equivocate with something as institutional as fucking Jim Crow or suggest that we shouldn’t do our best to navigate these issues, but it is worth noting exclusion from spaces can and frequently does become contentious within our community.
 What constitutes legit grounds for exclusion, who gets to decide to expel someone from a space and how that expulsion will go down… these are issues our communities deal with constantly.
 For all the good that we do, cattiness and fucked up stuff does happen.
 Part of what minimizes it is that we do generally default on respecting certain divisions of property and categories of behavior.